marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 We'll soon add in the HTMx attributes.

-Let's clean up the `main.ejs` and make the main section look like this:
+Let's clean up the `main.ejs`, make it a `<main>`-section, take out the hard-coded data and make the main section look like this:

 ```html
 <main class="todo-container">